Are you looking for a rapid comparison between Gutenberg vs Elementor?

 Gutenberg is a content editor that helps users create and edit posts and pages.
 To simplify customization, it breaks content into blocks like paragraphs, headings, and images.

 However, you can use Elementor to create elegant designs and form custom layouts for your web pages.
 It lets you visually build pages with the help of advanced design elements.

 Gutenberg and Elementor have many features that make it useful for WordPress theme design and customization.

 Gutenberg is primarily a back-end editor.
 But Elementor has both backend and front-end editing features.

-On Gutenberg, you can preview your changes by clicking a button.
-But on Elementor, you can see changes in real-time while editing in live.
+At Gutenberg, you can preview your changes by clicking the button.
+But on Elementor, you can see changes in real time while editing live.